Kappa Delta: History

-Kappa Delta was founded on October 23, 1897 at the State Female Normal School (now Longwood University), in Farmville, Virginia.
+Kappa Delta was founded on October 23, 1897, at the State Female Normal School (now Longwood University), in Farmville, Virginia.
 The founders were college students Lenora Ashmore Blackiston, Mary Sommerville Sparks Hendrick, Julia Gardiner Tyler Wilson, and Sara Turner White.

 Blackiston first suggested forming a sorority.
 She went on to attend Randolph-Macon Woman's College.
 At 23 years of age Hendrick was the oldest founder and stayed at State Normal until 1902, longer than any of the other founders.
 Wilson was the chief illustrator of the school's yearbook and designed the Kappa Delta badge.
 White would frequently host Founders Day festivities at her home later in life.

 The sorority expanded in 1902, chartering chapters at Chatham Episcopal Institute (now Chatham Hall), Hollins College, and Gunston Hall School.
 It joined the National Panhellenic Conference in 1912; however, three of its first four chapters were closed at the time because they were not at colleges.

 By 1907, Kappa Delta had initiated 350 members at ten chapters.
 In 1917, the sorority established a Student Loan Fund to help members complete college.
 In 1921, the sorority selected the Crippled Children's Hospital in Richmond, Virginia as its philanthropy.
 It created an endowment in 1923.

 By 1927, the sorority had chartered 68 chapters and had initiated 6,758 members.
 Sixteen chapters owned houses.
 It also had 48 alumnae associations.

 As of 2024, Kappa Delta has initiated more than 309,000 members.
 It is headquartered in Memphis, Tennessee.
 Kappa Delta is one of the "Farmville Four", four now national sororities that were established at the university.

 Symbols

 Kappa Delta's motto is Τὰ καλὰ διώκωμεν or "Let us strive for that which is honorable, beautiful and highest".

 Kappa Delta's coat of arms (often called the crest) is a white Norman shield, surmounted by a lamp of ancient design, against a background of ornamental scroll.
 A ribbon underneath the shield bears the date of the sorority's founding.
 Kappa Delta's tagline is "Building Confidence.
 Inspiring Action."
 Its insignia is a skull, cross bones, skeleton, dagger, and snake.

-The Kappa Delta badge is diamond-shaped with a dagger symbol and the Greek letters "ΚΔ" and "AOT" in gold on a black enamel background.
+The Kappa Delta badge is diamond-shaped with a dagger symbol and the Greek letters "ΚΔ" and "ΑΟΤ" in gold on a black enamel background.
 The sorority's new member pin is a white enamel Norman shield bearing a green enamel triangle that contains three stars.

 The sorority's symbol is the nautilus shell which symbolizes growth, renewal, and expansion.
 Its mascots are the teddy bear and the katydid.
 Its colors are olive green and pearl white.
 Its flower is the white rose.
 It has three official jewels: the diamond, the emerald, and the pearl.
 Its flag is a pennant shaped, in white with the Greek letters "ΚΔ" in olive green.

 Its publication is The Angelos was started in 1904.